SwayLtd/Sway-App/README.md

 * Event ticketing v1

 ### Known Issues
-* (Timetable) Sometimes the first load of the timetable widget doesn't get the data from the database.
 * (Timetable) The day selection show days without artists programmed.
 * (Timetable) If there is multiple artists programmed at the same time, the cells are overlapped.
 The timetable widget need to puts them on top of each other.
-* (FIXED)(Timetable) Adjust grid view to display only followed artists' time range
-* (FIXED)(Timetable) Incorrect offset in timetable grid view when a stage scheduled earlier than other stages is hidden.
-* (FIXED)(Timetable) Fix timetable grid scrolling logic for after-midnight and post-event end times.
-* (FIXED)(Timetable) All festival days are not displayed using "calculateFestivalDays".
-* Duplicate artists on Discovery screen
+* (FIXED)(Timetable) Artists are now correctly sorted by their start times, ensuring proper chronological order in timetable views.
+* (FIXED)(Timetable) Fixed an AssertionError in the _initializeSelectedDay function by ensuring the selected day is always valid and falls within the available festival days.
+* (FIXED)(Timetable) Sometimes the first load of the timetable widget doesn't get the data from the database.

 See the [open issues](https://github.com/Sway/Sway-Events/issues) for a list of proposed features (and known issues).